 Students are free to modify their Study Plan in the course of the Programme upon consultation with their supervisor.
 Any change must be promptly communicated and motivated to the Administrative Manager of the Programme so that to formalize it.

 Only if necessary and pertinent to the Thesis, students can ask to include courses from undergraduate programmes (the Doctoral Programme Executive Committee will evaluate the workload and assign the credits respectively).

 During the second year the doctoral student deepens his/her scientific knowledge and starts to establish his/her thesis work, identifying the objectives and research activities to be developed within the thesis.
 Students are expected to have reached all required credits type A by the end of the second year (see Credits recognition section)

 During the third year the student focuses on his/her personal contribution to the state-of-the-art on the chosen research problem and/or to the development of the proposed technological innovation.

 Admission to the following year (1st to 2nd, 2nd to 3rd)

-Usually one month before each Academic Year Students are requested to illustrate their research in a public presentation, in front of a Commission of at least two-members commission appointed by the Doctoral School Committee.The presentations last from 20 to 30 minutes ( plus 10-15 minutes of queries sessions); during this presentation students have to underline the aims and objectives of the research, the status quo, the scientific relevance and the expected impact of the results (slides are requested).
+Usually one month before each Academic Year start date Students are requested to illustrate their research in a public presentation, in front of a at least two-member Commission appointed by the Doctoral Programme Committee.The presentations last from 20 to 30 minutes (plus 10-15 minutes of queries sessions); during this presentation students have to underline the aims and objectives of the research, the status quo, the scientific relevance and the expected impact of the results (slides are requested).

 Failing examinations might results in the exclusion from the Programme.